drimal/GHAction-Setup/README.md

-This was triggered by Github Action.\n
+This event was triggered by Github Action at
-Today is:
-Sat Jul 22 20:53:06 UTC 2023
+Sun Jul 23 20:53:01 UTC 2023